ZJQ1200/Particle-Predictor/README.md

 # Particle-Predictor
-This is a very very simple code to allow for the training of a model using linear regression to predict the particle's position when given a time value.
+This is a very very simple code to allow for the training of a model in to predict the particle's position when given a time value.
-If you would want to change the input of data into using your own file, just remove the lines of code that generate synthetic data.
+This code uses sysnthetically generated data but if you would want to change the input of data into using your own file, just remove the lines of code that generate synthetic data and add your own input functions.